LianeKluge/informativeSCI/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+Please cite our paper if you use informativeSCI.

 ### References
 * F. Bretz, W. Maurer, W. Brannath, M. Posch: A graphical approach